by Martin Maenza, adapted and expanded from Crisis on Infinite Earths #10 by Marv Wolfman and George Pérez

 “Cyber, I like the way you think,” said Sivana.

 On a platform of ice overlooking the main floor, a green-costumed woman stood next to the alien Despero.
 “Indeed, let them come,” she said, “and let them experience their greatest fears.”
 She eyed the captives and released her mental illusions upon them.
-Billy Batson and Mary Bromfield saw demonic figures clawing at the icy cage, and their eyes grew with terror.
+Billy Batson and his twin sister Mary Batson saw demonic figures clawing at the icy cage, and their eyes grew with terror.
 “None can resist the power of Phobia.”